LiorKogan/V1/README.md

 ![V1](Pictures/Q167-1.png)

-For any quantifier except _all_ - an entity type-tag defined in a branch can only be referenced in that branch.
+For any quantifier except _All_ - an entity type-tag defined in a branch can only be referenced in that branch.

 ![V1](Pictures/Illegal-Tag04.png)